aforward9600/pokemonpalette/README.md

   - New student in viridian school explains ohko moves
   - Cerulean badge-house guy has updated text
   - Prof. oak's speech plays the correct Nidorino cry
-  - Text for using a TM/HM now refers to just the "machine" rather than just "TM"
+  - Text for using a TM/HM now refers to the "machine" rather than just "TM"
   - Fixed daycare man capitalization
   - Clarified "chem" to mean grade in chemistry
   - Fixed capitalization in safari zone entrance